New York State employees have certain protected rights when it comes to expressing breast milk in the workplace. Here is what employers need to know.

 Understanding break requirements is an important step in building employee schedules and processing New York Payroll.

 Under New York's Lactation Accommodation requirements, employers are required to provide up to 30 minutes of paid break time for their employees to express breast milk, up to three years following childbirth.
+Employees may also use existing paid break or meal time if more time is needed.

 Employers may not discriminate in any way against an employee exercising their rights under this law.